SPARC-FAIR-Codeathon/2024-team-2/README.md

   - developed externally that could be used for processing SPARC data
 - **easily assemble new workflows that reuse existing models and tools to evaluate quantities of interest**
 - **easily identify which measurements (e.g. SPARC datasets) already contain the necessary inputs for these new workflows**
-- **easily identify which measurements, tools, and/or models may be missing** to support effcient advancement of research efforts
+- **easily identify which measurements, tools, and/or models may be missing** to support efficient advancement of research efforts

 ## Vision and benefits
-Our vision is to provide capabilities to:
+Our vision is to provide a tool that can address the above problem by:
+- providng a knowledgebase of existing measurements, models, and tools developed (or being developed) by the SPARC and wider communities
-- automatically assemble workflows by leveraging knowledge graphs that integrate existing measurements models, tools of interest X of interest
+- leverage the knowledgebase to automatically assemble workflow descriptions that can be used to evaluate quantities of interest
-- Run these newly created workflows locally or in existing platforms such as oSPARC
-- Integrate
-- Incorporate natural language processing to help simplify how users can
-- provide a way to quickly
+- run the assembled workflow(s) or help identify missing components that are needed to run the assembled workflow
-- These results (derived data) can be stored in a new standardised dataset and potentially be [contributed to the SPARC Portal](https://docs.sparc.science/docs/submitting-a-dataset-to-sparc) to support further scientific advances.
+- store assembled workfow descriptions in a FAIR manner such that they can potentially be e.g. [contributed to the SPARC Portal](https://docs.sparc.science/docs/submitting-a-dataset-to-sparc)

 Providing these capabilites would:
-- Significantly improve search functionality
+- significantly improve search functionality, especially if it is integrated with shared infrastructure such as the SPARC portal
-- Maximise finability and impact of existing SPARC resoures
+- maximise finability, reusabilty, and therefore, the impact of existing SPARC resoures (providing an pathway for other communities that are building tools and models to make use of SPARC data)
-- Support priorite new investigations for gathering new knowledge (e.g. collecting new data or developing new models or tools)
+- support investigations for gathering missing  knowledge (e.g. collecting new data or developing new models or tools)
-- Support efforts for FAIR
+- support efforts for FAIR
+- support reuse of assembled workflows by the community for generating scientific advances.
 - help identify which measurements  models, tools  avenues for research to fill in gaps in our knowledge and capabilities

 ## Our solution - sparc-assemble
 To address this problem and support our vision, we have **developed a Python module called SPARC Assemble (sparc-assemble)** that can be used to find, access, and automatically assemble models and tools into workflows to process SPARC datasets in accordance with FAIR principles.

 The following features are currently supported:
-- Extracting and annotating existing tools and models from SPARC datasets
+- Extracting and annotating existing tools and models from SPARC datasets to help standardise and harmonise their input and output descriptions
 - Accessing existing tools and models from external repositories such as [WorkflowHub](https://workflowhub.eu) and Biomodels
 - Storing information about the model and tools in a local knowledge graph defined by the standardised [EDAM ontology](http://edamontology.org) (which has been deveoped for bioscientific data analysis and data management)
 - Listing all available models and tools
-- Performing queries to automatically assemble workflows:
+- Performing queries to **automatically** assemble workflows:
   - List all possible workflows (model and tool combinations) that would enable evaluation of a quantity of interest (ie an output of a model or tool)
   - Identify which SPARC datasets contain the required inputs to the workflow
   - Idenitfy which measurement, model, and tool inputs are missing
-- Provides a natural language inteface to support
+- Stores assembled workflows using the SPARC Dataset Structure to ensure they are FAIR
 - Provides an easy-to-use python-based application programming interface (API) to provide the above functionality
+- Provides a **natural language inteface** to make it easy for users to specify their quantity of interest
 - Provides a series of tutorials to demonstrate the functionality of sparc-assemble
-- Reuses existing SPARC resources and tools including XXX
+- Reuses existing SPARC resources and tools including sparc-me, sparc-flow, and the sparc-python-client

 ## Designed to enable FAIRness
 We have assessed the FAIRness of our sparc-assemble tool against the FAIR Principles established for research software.
 The details are available in the following [document](INSERT GOOGLE DOC).

 ## Future developments
 - Workflow and tool registry in SPARC portal
+- standardise the description of intputs and outputs of these models and tools
-- Integrate our knowledge graph with
+- Integrate our knowledge graph with other SPARC knowledgebases (
-- Improve how the knowledge graph Include persistent identifiers in the knowledge graph
+-  Leverage anatomical and funcational connetivity to assemble new workflows
+- share
 - Expand tool descriptions that can be access e.g. Workflow Description Language, Nextflow, Snakemake etc
 - Link with Language Models to support